ros-mobile-robots/ros-mobile-robots.github.io/docs/index.md

 Use the menu on the left to learn more about the ROS packages and other components of the robot.

+Using a Jetson Nano instead of a Raspberry Pi is also possible.
+{. notice }

 ## Source Code

 The source code for this project can be found in [this GitHub repository](https://github.com/fjp/diffbot).